 Don’t worry if you can’t perform some of these balance exercises right away.
 Balance takes time to develop, so focus on what you can do and make adjustments that work for you.

-Through consistent practice, you can stimulate the neurological changes necessary to recover balance after stroke.
-Good luck!
+By choosing balance exercises that target your specific areas of impairment, and with consistent practice, you can stimulate the neurological changes necessary to recover balance after stroke.